pr-tw/Open-Source-Guide-to-Documentation/src/planning/index.md

 ## Choosing the right format for your documentation

 Markdown has become the de facto format for markup syntax in most open-source communities.
 There are other markup languages that have extensibility, with the most notable being [AsciiDoc](https://asciidoc.org).
-AsciiDoc has many features over Markdown like content reuse and modules.
+AsciiDoc has many features over Markdown, like content reuse and modules.

 Markdown is easy to read and easy to learn, which makes contributing to the documentation easier than formats like [DITA](http://dita.xml.org), [DocBook](https://docbook.org), or other XML formats.